nickw409/TimeSculptor/deliverables/Report_3.md

 Submit Report and possible Deliverables by Saturday night.
 We also want to start editing the branches on our own machines, as we have just been editing the branches on GitHub.

 ## Next Steps
+     1. Begin looking into JS and SQL/SQLite
+     2. Begin planning the different pages of the website (login, calendar, etc...)
+     3. Finish up the different remaining components of deliverable 2

+## Decisions

-Setting a soft deadline for reports/deliverables on the Saturday before they are due.
+-Setting a soft deadline for reports/deliverables on the Saturday before they are due.

 The following members will be investigating front end(React):